UK military prepares for big role in Prince Philip's funeral - WTMJ

 Gen. Nick Carter, the head of Britain’s armed forces, said the ceremony would “reflect military precision and above all, I think, it will be a celebration of a life well-lived.”

 “It will also show, I think, how much the armed forces loved and respected him,” Carter told the BBC.
-“The military always have a great respect for people who have their values and standards and who indeed have shown great courage, and I think that, when we look back at his war record, that sense of courage and what he did is something all of us have great admiration for.”
+“The military always have a great respect for people who have their values and standards, and who indeed have shown great courage.”

 Along with Philip’s children and grandchildren, the 30 funeral guests include other senior royals and several of his German relatives.
 Philip was born a prince of Greece and Denmark and, like the queen, is related to a thicket of European royal families.